-The GALC Board Commissioners envision that the Land Bank Rules and Regulations should be in final form in the near future.
-Also, management will work with the administration to increase funding levels to recruit needed personnel.
+The GALC Board and Director vision that the Land Bank Rules and Regulations will be in final form in FY 2015.
+Also, management will continue to work with the administration to increase funding levels to recruit needed personnel.
+Moreover, the Financial Accounting System will be operational in FY 2015.